brunosag/ares/README.md

 ## About

-There are many great workout trackers out there; however, I always finded myself going back to my good old notes after trying them out for a while, overwhelmed by their complexity.
-I just wanted a quick glance at my weigths and machine adjustments.
-So, that's exactly what I did!
+While there are many excellent workout trackers available, I always found myself going back to my good old notes after trying them out for a while.
+I felt overwhelmed by their complexity and craved a simple way to track my weights and machine adjustments at a glance.
+That's why I created Ares!

-Ares is a minimal workout tracker built with Flask, Python, SQLAlchemy, JavaScript, and pure CSS.
-It allows users to create workouts with multiple exercises, on which they can store weights and details in; as well as dynamically switch between workouts to quickly use or edit them completely.
-Designed to be a practical solution for those who want to keep track of their progress, while maintaining efficiency.
+Ares is a minimalist workout tracker built with Flask, Python, SQLAlchemy, JavaScript, and pure CSS.
+It allows users to create workouts with multiple exercises and store weights and details for each one.
+With Ares, you can quickly switch between workouts and easily make edits.
+It was designed to be a practical solution for those who want to track their progress while maintaining efficiency.

 ### Built With